rse/sublime-scheme-rse/README.md

 This is Ralf S. Engelschall (RSE)'s discreet color scheme for the Sublime Text editor (http://www.sublimetext.com/).
 It uses just 4
-colors: "white" for the background, "back" as the default text color, "blue" for all language constructs (keywords and punctation characters) and "brown" for all literals (strings, numbers, etc).
+colors: "white" for the background, "black" as the default text color, "blue" for all language constructs (keywords and punctation characters) and "brown" for all literals (strings, numbers, etc).
 Nothing more, nothing less!
 Use this in combination with the great "Soda Light" theme.